django-rea/rea-app/README.md

 ### Package Manager

-We strongly recommend you use [Yarn](https://yarnpkg.com/) to manage your module packages - it does the same things as NPM but is much faster.
+This repository actually uses _two_ package managers: [Lerna](https://lernajs.io/) & [Yarn](https://yarnpkg.com/).
+Lerna manages multi-package repositories (like this one), Yarn does the same thing as node's built-in package manager (NPM), but is much faster at it.

+Before starting, you must install Yarn globally.
 Contrary to the install instructions, the easiest way to install is via NPM: `npm i -g yarn`.
 Note however the following caveats:

 - If installed via NPM then Yarn is only available for the node version it was installed in.
 - Current versions of Yarn (0.17.x - 0.21.3) install global modules to their own location which does not play nicely with NVM.
 Use `npm i -g` instead of `yarn global add` for installing global packages, but feel free to use Yarn for all other package-related tasks.